edpollitt/edpollitt.github.io/_posts/2016-12-14-festive-csharp-brainteasers.md

 *On the fifth day of Christmas my true love gave to me...*

 **A broken type comparison.
-Can you make the following method return false?**
+Can you make the method return false?**

 ~~~csharp
 bool Foo<T>() where T : new()